tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 ## Session 5 - Terraform Modules

+These lab exercises are to be completed in order, you will need to have completed the lab exercise for session 4 before proceeding.

 ### Overview

 You will learn how to implement both public and private modules as well as create a working web based solution with a database backend.